ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 # General FAQ about VMware Solutions Shared
 {: #faq-vmwaresolutions-shared}

-Find answers to frequently asked questions about the VMware® Solutions Shared offering.
+Find answers to frequently asked questions about the {{site.data.keyword.vmwaresolutions_full}} Shared offering.

 ## What is VMware Solutions Shared?
 {: #faq-shared}
 {: faq}

-{{site.data.keyword.vmwaresolutions_short}} Shared is a multi-tenant VMware infrastructure solution based on a robust VMware product called vCloud Director.
-You can use this solution to rapidly create, migrate, and use your VMs in the cloud.
+VMware Solutions Shared is a multitenant VMware® infrastructure solution based on a robust VMware product called vCloud Director.
+You can use this solution to rapidly create, migrate, and use your virtual machines (VMs) in the Cloud.

 ## What are my options to use resources with VMware Solutions Shared?
 {: #faq-shared-options}